-Parameter Description ficate Authorities Allowed as managed (True) o ficateAuthorities par twork access and sufficient permissions) should be considered r whether only those CAs specifically listed in the Certi- rameter should be considered as managed (False).
+Parameter Description ficate Authorities Allowed orchestrator has net as managed ( True ) o ficateAuthorities par value to True , you do work access and sufficient permissions) should be considered r whether only those CAs specifically listed in the Certi - rameter should be considered as managed ( False ).
 If you set this o not need to populate the CertificateAuthorities value.
-Certificate Author- ities - ficate authorities that should be considered managed by the ertificate authority information includes: Parameter Description Forest The name of the Active Directory forest in which the CA resides.
+Certificate Author- ities An array of the certin orchestrator.
+The ce ficate authorities that should be considered managed by the ertificate authority information includes: Parameter Description Forest The name of the Active Directory forest in which the CA resides.
 Hostname The fully qualified domain name of the CA. Logical Name The logical name of the CA.